Foreign Minister demands apology, compensation from two journalists, Opposition Leader

 She said that “the practice has arisen in Dominica where people feel empowered to make all sorts of baseless allegations against others without providing any proof of what they say.”

-Baron noted that while Freedom of Speech is enjoyed in Dominica, that freedom comes with responsibilities and when it is abused, there are consequences.
+Baron noted that while freedom of speech is enjoyed in Dominica, that freedom comes with responsibilities and when it is abused, there are consequences.

 “I will not stay silent anymore on this issue,” she remarked.

-See Baron’s letter to Linton below.
+See Baron’s letter to Linton below and documents concerning the donation.

 Copyright 2012 Dominica News Online, DURAVISION INC. All Rights Reserved.
 This material may not be published, broadcast, rewritten or distributed.